svgeesus/EuroMPE/pitch-dac.md

 2V offset from 20k + 30k resistors [both E24 values] plus trimmer (for precision 2V, and also trimming DAC offset), buffered and inverted with [inv OP-E] 2 × 10k resistors.
 Watch TC on those 20k, 30k resistive divider.

 Summing from 2 × 10k resistors; gain trim from the third 10k resistor  + 10 ohm?
 3250 wirewound trimmer (but needs small compensating resistors, half of the trimmer value, on the input) plus current limiting innie 47R resistor and cap.
 3/4 of a quad array.
 In total, 1.5 quad arrays per channel (3 per pair of channels).

+LT5400 A-grade resistor pack.
+0.01% within-package matching, 0.2ppm/°C within-package drift and 8ppm/°C absolute drift.

+"Note 6: (∆R/R)CMRR (Matching for CMRR) is a metric for the contribution of error from the LT5400 when used in a difference configuration using the specific resistor pairs of R1/R2 and R4/R3"

+"The LT5400 specifies matching in the most conservative possible way.
+In each device, the ratio error of the largest of the four resistors to the smallest of the four resistors meets the specified matching level."

 3250 has 5% tolerance, 10Ω has effective resolution of 1.3% (130 mΩ), tempco ±50ppm/C
 Maybe better to use a non-wirewound on such a small resistance.
 Or use a high value, in parallel with one resistor of the divider to lower the value slightly.
 Jumper selects which one to lower.